In the Garden Blog

 (Use Espoma’s organic fertilizers if growing organic or not – good stuff!)
 To help reduce watering, cover the bales with landscape fabric just before planting.

-Also, soaker hoses underneath the fabric or on top without fabric are a great way to water.
+Also, soaker hoses underneath the fabric or on top without cloth are a great way to water.

 What can you grow?